 - Certification is issued to the company.

-It is expected that the effectiveness of certification will last for 3 years, at which point companies will be able to renew their certification.
+The certification will last for 3 years, at which point companies will be able to renew their certification.

 The Overlap of NIST 800-171 and CMMC